 The Site Insights tool creates a health/wellbeing baseline with the click of a button.
 Lack of time and money presently is a critical barrier which this addresses.
 Our actions tap into general suggestions for improvement in practice, including the following tips.

-Easy to access evidence and location analytics in a powerful tool like Site Insights help more developers to shape site layouts at earlier design stages for the long-term benefit of residents.
+Easy to access evidence and location analytics in a powerful tool like PlaceChangers Site Insights help you complete Health Impact Assessments faster.

 Explore the PlaceChangers planning toolkit

-PC Site Insights - Unique location insights tool for health and wellbeing outcomes
+PC Site Insights - Location insights for health and wellbeing outcomes

 Start to make use of location data and enrich your community engagement planning with insights on local people.
 Add in your own data sources and gather analytics in one place.